actuator/pSlip/README.md

 ## Features

 - Parses APK files to extract manifest information.
-- Searches for exported components handling dangerous intents.
+- Hardcoded AES keys and IVs in the application code.
+- Displays all permissions requested by the application.
 - Provides example ADB commands to test identified activities.
-- Displays all permissions requested by the application.
-- Scans for hardcoded AES keys and IVs in the application code.
+- Exported activities that handle `android.intent.action.CALL` intents.
+- Exported activities or activity-aliases with intent filters that have the `javascript` scheme.
+- Exported activities intent with intent filters that require potentially vulnerable permissions that are set to a 'normal' or weak permission-level.

 ## Dependencies